DaveBitter/graduation_internship/end_report.md

 ### The office

 ViriCiti has around 20 employees.
+ViriCiti has a relatively young team with a few older employees.
+This makes a perfect balance.
 All departments work in the same space.
 This allows for an open office culture.
 There is a direct line between customer calls to feedback for developers.
 ViriCiti also provides space to learn.
-A few interns currently work here as well as a few former interns.
+A few students currently do their internship here.
+A few former interns work here now as the result of their internship.
+ViriCiti educates their interns in the hope of a future employee.

 ### The products

 ViriCiti's main product is the web application which let users view all of the live and historical data right in the browser.
 If an electric bus or truck can send out a paramater, a piece of data, ViriCiti will make sure you can view this live, perform analysis and generate reports on it.

 ViriCiti also provides incident notifications through email and sms.
 A user can receive a notification when for instance a bus or truck has a low battery.
-This will help users keep track of their fleets.
+This will help users keep track of their fleets and vehicles.
+They trust that ViriCiti will notify them when it's needed.
+ViriCiti then offers a full suit of applications that will help them with whatever task they have to do.

 ViriCiti has countless other, smaller, products to make sure this runs a smoothly as possible.
+You can think of apps like a CMS or an app that will make implementing a new vehicle easier.

 ### My position within the company.